Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/5. Post-Explotation/Enumeration ~ Linux.md

 - LinEnum is a simple bash script that automates common Linux local enumeration check in addition to identifying privilege scalation vulnerabilities.
 	- Github: https://github.com/rebootuser/LinEnum
 - upload exploit files and scripts to temp directory (small possibility of being discovered )
+- ga naar script in github - raw data - copy the script code into text file in lab environment  - save it on desktop folder of root user as LinEnum.sh (bc its a bash script)

+  In meterpreter
+- `upload /root/Desktop/LinEnum.sh `
+- `shell`
+- list content of temp directory
+- `chmod -x LinEnum.sh `
+- `./LinEnum.sh` (execute the script)
+-